postmanlabs/labs-docs/src/pages/docs/administration/team-merge.md

 ---

-Team migration is required when you consolidate one or more Postman teams into a single (typically company-authorized) account.
+Team migration is required when you merge one or more Postman teams into a single (typically company-authorized) account.
 There are several reasons for having a company-authorized Postman account (or team) including security, the ability for a company to better oversee its intellectual property, and to give users the benefit of a robust paid plan.

 Team migration can occur in different ways depending on your needs and preferred outcomes.